Mixing time and simulated annealing for the stochastic cellular automata: Introduction and main results

-Due to the rightmost expression of the product form, all spins in the system are updated independently and simultaneously.
-This implies that the SCA can jump from any spin configuration to another in just one step, potentially resulting in faster convergence to equilibrium.
-Since $\tilde H$ is symmetric (due to the symmetry of $J$), i.e.,
+Due to the rightmost expression from equation \refeq{PSCAdef}, we can interpret that all spins in the system are updated independently and simultaneously according to certain local probability rules.
+This implies that the SCA is allowed to move from any spin configuration to another in just one step, which, in principle, may potentially result in a faster convergence to equilibrium.
+Since $\tilde H$ is symmetric (due to the symmetry of the spin-spin coupling constants), i.e., $\tilde H(\sigmavec,\tauvec)=\tilde H(\tauvec,\sigmavec)$, then, the middle expression in equation \refeq{PSCAdef} implies that $\PSCA_{\beta,\qvec}$ is reversible with respect to the equilibrium distribution $\piSCA_{\beta,\qvec}$ given by